While you can’t escape tax season, you can make it less painful by claiming all of the deductions you’re eligible for as an ecommerce entrepreneur.

 Fifty percent of all business meals and entertainment costs can be claimed as a tax deduction.
-However, the business meals and entertainment deduction is heavily scrutinized.
-In order to prove that these costs are legitimate business expenses, you’ll need to record the following information for each expense:
+However, business entertainment costs are a heavily scrutinized deduction.
+In order to prove that they are legitimate business expenses, you’ll need to record the following information for each expense:

 - The amount and date the expense was made

 - Where the expense was made (name of the restaurant, cafe, conference, etc)

 - The purpose of the expense (why you met)

 - The details of the people involved in the expense

 You can record this info on the back of your receipts, or choose to keep track of it in your journal or online calendar.